-The Council's monitoring programme for the July 2015 to June 2016 monitoring period included up to three inspections at each site.
+The Council's monitoring programme for the July 2016 to June 2017 monitoring period included two inspections at each site, and sampling of the site discharges and of the receiving waters in the vicinity of each site.

-For reference, in the 2015-2016 year, 71% of consent holders in Taranaki monitored through tailored compliance monitoring programmes achieved a high level of environmental performance and compliance with their consents, while another 24% demonstrated a good level of environmental performance and compliance with their consents.
+For reference, in the 2016-2017 year, consent holders were found to achieve a high level of environmental performance and compliance for 74% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 21% of consents, a good level of environmental performance and compliance was achieved.

-In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performances remain at a high level in the year under review.
+In terms of overall environmental and compliance performance by the consent holders over the last several years, this report shows that the consent holder's performances' remain at a high level in the year under review.

-This report includes recommendations for the 2016-2017 year.
+This report includes recommendations for the 2017-2018 year.